 Do you only do walk-and-talk therapy?

 No. I also have office space for initial consults and those times when either the weather is bad or clients would prefer being inside.
-Please see pricing information for more information on pricing for in-office sessions.
+I also have an online therapy option.
+Please call 404-895-1525 or email Denice@walkandtalkatlanta.com for more information on pricing for all sessions.

 In addition, I am a Board-Certified Telemental Health Provider meaning I conduct online therapy for residents of Georgia.
 Current legal and ethical standards prohibit therapists from conducting therapy/counseling with clients outside their state of licensure.